 Posted on September 8, 2017 by Kacy

 The concept of enabling sounds straightforward, yet it’s often incredibly hard to distinguish between helping, supporting, and enabling.
-When alcoholism or addiction is a factor, enabling refers to allowing the alcoholic or addict to avoid the consequences of their behavior.
+When addiction is a factor, enabling refers to allowing the addicted person to avoid the consequences of their behavior.

 People suffering from addiction or alcoholism often make promises to stop using or drinking.
 They may even intend to keep their promises.
 Unfortunately, real addicts and alcoholics will be unable to do so as a result of the neurobiological disease of addiction.
 All may even go well for a time.
 Then something else happens: The person doesn’t show up for work; they fail to stay on top of their bills; they land themselves in legal trouble.
 When this happens, many people with addictions look for someone that will bail him out.
 This person is often close to the user.

 Oftentimes, families do not recognize all the things that have changed within the eroded landscape of the family system until a major catalyst event takes place (i.e. legal repercussions, overdose, etc.).